microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 In PGA Control Settings:

-- Enable PGA by turning on the "Enable PGA" button
+- Turn on Enable PGA
 - Set PGA BIAS Select to 100% BIAS current
 - Set Gain to 16x gain